 - Memory forensics - Volatility Framework vs Linux malware.

 - Automation of STIG Hardening standard by using:

 3 days (9:00am - 5:00pm)

 TRAINER: Leszek Miś

-If interested in dedicated, closed training for your Linux Security team let us know.
-We love delivering on-site training sessions!
+If you are interested in dedicated, private training for your Security Operations team let us know.
+We love delivering live training sessions!